ullahsalik/ullahsalik/README.md

 - 👋 Hi, I’m @ullahsalik
-- 👀 I’m interested in development
+- 👀 I’m interested in distributed system development
 - 🌱 I’m currently learning K8s
 - 💞️ I’m looking to collaborate on building LambdaTest
 - 📫 How to reach me ...